Sony A99 vs A99 II

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A99 does not offer wifi capability.
+In contrast, the A99 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A99 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.